Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 - this is a different test from the Astropy validation above
-- it compares the source pixels sampled by `formal-TAN` in `Orthographic` mode and by `HPC` at the same displayed on-disk screen radius
+- it compares the source pixels sampled by `formal-TAN` in `Orthographic` mode and by `HPC` over the same full rendered comparison frame
-- native-resolution comparison between `formal-TAN` in `Orthographic` mode and `HPC` on the TAN samples gives:
+- native-resolution full-frame comparison between `formal-TAN` in `Orthographic` mode and `HPC` on the TAN samples gives:
   - `sample.171.fits` (`1.009 AU`):
-    - `2.20 arcsec` max, `1.62 arcsec` RMS
+    - `2.20 arcsec` max, `1.44 arcsec` RMS
     - theoretical max from Appendix A: `2.19 arcsec`
   - `solo_L2_eui-fsi174-image_20251002T150055171_V00.fits` (`0.448 AU`):
-    - `11.2 arcsec` max, `8.28 arcsec` RMS
+    - `11.22 arcsec` max, `7.34 arcsec` RMS
     - theoretical max from Appendix A: `11.05 arcsec`
   - `20241224_194245_d4c2A.fts` (`0.967 AU`):
-    - `2.40 arcsec` max, `1.77 arcsec` RMS
+    - `2.40 arcsec` max, `1.57 arcsec` RMS
     - theoretical max from Appendix A: `2.29 arcsec`

 These results support the following conclusions:

 - the `formal-TAN` path in `Orthographic` mode and `HPC` are not the same display geometry
+- the maximum discrepancy is set by the on-disk part of the frame, so it remains close to the Appendix A prediction
-- the small on-disk “bulging” when switching between them is expected from that geometry difference, not from an Astropy/WCS mismatch
+- the visible “bulging” when switching between them is expected from that geometry difference, not from an Astropy/WCS mismatch

 ## `Simple-TAN` versus JHV `HPC`

-- it compares the source pixels sampled by `simple-TAN` in `Orthographic` mode and by `HPC` at the same displayed on-disk screen radius
+- it compares the source pixels sampled by `simple-TAN` in `Orthographic` mode and by `HPC` over the same full rendered comparison frame
-- native-resolution comparison between `simple-TAN` and `HPC` over the displayed on-disk domain of the TAN samples gives:
+- native-resolution full-frame comparison between `simple-TAN` and `HPC` gives:
   - `sample.171.fits` (`1.009 AU`):
-    - `6.73 mas` max, `3.09 mas` RMS
+    - `16.8 mas` max, `4.96 mas` RMS
-    - theoretical max from Appendix B: `6.73 mas`
+    - theoretical on-disk max from Appendix B: `6.73 mas`
   - `solo_L2_eui-fsi174-image_20251002T150055171_V00.fits` (`0.448 AU`):
-    - `370 mas` max, `116 mas` RMS
+    - `518 mas` max, `145 mas` RMS
-    - theoretical max from Appendix B: `76.9 mas`
+    - theoretical on-disk max from Appendix B: `76.9 mas`
-    - with `CRVALi = 0` in the same header: `76.5 mas` max
+    - large nonzero `CRVALi` offset the solar disk from boresight and likely contribute to the higher value
   - `20241224_194245_d4c2A.fts` (`0.967 AU`):
-    - `9.32 mas` max, `3.65 mas` RMS
+    - `21.1 mas` max, `5.77 mas` RMS
-    - theoretical max from Appendix B: `7.65 mas`
+    - theoretical on-disk max from Appendix B: `7.65 mas`
-    - with `CRVALi = 0` in the same header: `7.63 mas` max
-- this confirms that `simple-TAN` is much closer to the `HPC` display geometry than `formal-TAN`, which supports its use in `Orthographic` mode when visual consistency with `HPC` is preferred
+- this confirms that `simple-TAN` is much closer to the `HPC` display geometry than `formal-TAN`, which supports its use in `Orthographic` mode when visual consistency with `HPC` is preferred.
-- because `simple-TAN` replaces the exact `TAN` plane coordinate by the same small-angle approximation analyzed in Appendix B, the measured discrepancies are very likely caused by that effect.
-The appendix gives the centered-disk lower bound.
-If `CRVALi` is nonzero, the solar disk is offset from the instrument boresight and the discrepancy becomes larger.
-AIA already has the Sun centered, so it matches that lower bound directly.
-For EUI, setting `CRVALi = 0` brings the measured maximum down to nearly the theoretical value.
-COR2 shows the same effect more mildly.
+- Appendix B gives an idealized on-disk lower bound for the small-angle approximation effect.
+The measured full-frame maxima are larger, but they should not be read as a stronger version of the same term.
+Outside the solar disk, `Orthographic` samples all WCS projections from the same flat image-view plane, so the off-limb part of the comparison reflects the remaining mismatch between that shared `Orthographic` plane and the `HPC` display geometry.

 # Appendix A: Theoretical Orthographic vs HPC discrepancy